hansheng654/kth-signal-peptide-prediction/README.md

 * sklearn
 * matplotlib

+### Training data
+Training data should be located under /data/negative_examples and /data/positive_examples The program will look for the training data under those path, please ensure the program is run under the bin folder of this repo

 ## How to use the code to train and predict signal peptides?
 Under /bin folder, run ./runall SAVEPATH [argumemts]
 ```